tidyverse/tidyverse.org/content/blog/playing-on-the-same-team-as-your-dependecy/index.md

 While `add_these_two_objects_together` is exported and you are doing nothing wrong in terms of interfaces, you are still setting up a build-time dependency that might cause breakage any time your dependency gets updated on a system.

-Thus we arrive at the last approach: Fetching the function inside a function call and then use it.
-In the example below we are using [`asNamespace()`](https://rdrr.io/r/base/ns-internal.html) but the same principle holds true for [`getFromNamespace()`](https://rdrr.io/r/utils/getFromNamespace.html)
+Thus, we arrive at the last approach: Fetching the function inside a function call and then using it.
+In the example, below we are using [`asNamespace()`](https://rdrr.io/r/base/ns-internal.html) but the same principle holds true for [`getFromNamespace()`](https://rdrr.io/r/utils/getFromNamespace.html)

 <div class="highlight">